 Prime areas like the historic center and Porta Nuova are seeing intense competition.
 International buyers now make up a much larger share of the market.
 In just two years, their presence has grown by up to 40%.

 Supply is struggling to keep up with demand.
-Large, ready-to-move-in apartments are limited, which pushes prices even higher.
+Large, ready-to-move-in apartments are in short supply, which pushes prices even higher.
 Sellers are in control, and buyers are willing to pay a premium to secure a spot.

 This surge is changing the city’s feel.
 Milan is becoming more global, more exclusive, and more aligned with cities like London and New York.
 That shift attracts even more wealthy newcomers, creating a cycle that feeds itself.